qxxxb/ctf/tools.md

 - `bt`
   - Print backtrace of all stack frames
-  - Useful for stack smashing
+  - Useful for stack smashing and finding source of crashes

+- `frame [frame-selection]`
+  - Select a frame
+  - After selecting a frame, you can print variables at that frame
+  - Useful for debugging crashes
+  - Prints info on the current frame when run without arguments

 - `i f` (`info frame`)
   - Print info on stack frame